 “Romantic hotel on a small tropical island south of Phuket: perfect for weddings, honeymoons and upscale R&R”

-The hotel is laid out over a hillside, with white cubes and shingle roofs lining lanes where tuk-tuks deliver brides and bags to their 84 villas (or a quirky 2-bedroom lighthouse).
-This is a dreamy honeymoon - or even wedding - destination, with sunset-lit arbours and cream satin chairs making an almost weekly appearance on the beach.
-It has a beautifully secluded feel, and its 2 gorgeous pools, 3 bar areas, roomy library, veritable temple of a spa and 4 very different restaurants keep guests nicely spread out.
+This smart hotel is neatly laid out over a hillside, upon which 85 white cube-shaped villas (and a quirky 2-bedroom lighthouse) are interspersed between sky-high coconut trees, scented frangipani and tropical greenery.
+This is a dreamy honeymoon - or even wedding - destination, with sunset-lit arbours and cream satin chairs making an almost twice monthly appearance on the beach.
+It has a beautifully secluded feel, and its 3 gorgeous pools, 2 bar areas, roomy library, veritable temple of a spa and 4 very different restaurants keep guests nicely spread out.
 If you're not here because it's (officially) one of the most romantic hotels in the world, then you're probably here for the snorkelling and diving.
 It's said to be fabulous, and there's a PADI Dive Centre on site.

 - Stylish, white Zen-like rooms (some with private pools) overlooking a stunning bay

-- As a honeymooner, finding kaleidoscopic fresh fruit and wine in your villa, and the bed extravagantly decorated with roses and petals, adds an extra level of romance
+- For honeymooners, the Pool Suites, with beds extravagantly decorated with roses and petals, offer an extra level of romance

-- Hard to get to: we'd recommend a stay on Phuket first to break up a long-haul journey.
-You must arrive at Phuket airport before 3pm to make the last transfer
+- Hard to get to: we'd recommend a stay on Phuket or in Bangkok first to break up the journey

 Best time to go